dngst/njia/core.md

 People exist in different realities and are on different timelines.

-We can still meet on human level to at least have a conversation or get some work done.
+We can still meet on a human level to at least have a conversation or get some work done.

-Of course there's the issue of power plays in the day to day depending where you live out your human life.
+Of course there's the issue of power plays in the day to day depending on where you live out your human life.

 Having a certain mentality up your sleeve can help you rise above the pendulum swing and mitigate certain situations.